A will doesn't have to be probated in some states when total value of the decedent's probate assets fall below a certain limit

 However, the executor may still be required to file the decedent's last will and testament with the court or record office regardless of the type of probate administration used to settle the estate.
 Eventually, a will becomes part of the public record.

 Whether or not a will has to be probated depends on the size of the estate.
 To calculate that value, the executor can take an inventory to see what probate and nonprobate assets make up the decedent's estate.
 Certain assets — living trust property and assets with a beneficiary designation, like a life insurance policy — aren’t part of the probate estate.
 They pass directly to beneficiaries outside of court, which makes them an integral component of estate planning.

-Learn more about what assets are subject to probate.
+Learn more: What assets are subject to probate?

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 Each state has probate law that details what types of probate procedures are available and what types of estates qualify.
 In general, larger, more complex estates require a more formal probate process, which may even require supervision from court or the assistance of a probate lawyer.
 On the other hand, small estates worth less than a certain amount can avoid probate; the personal representative can use a small estate affidavit to collect the decedent's assets from financial institutions and distribute them to the beneficiaries.
 (Using a small estate affidavit takes the place of formal probate and requires minimal or no court involvement, depending on the state.)

 Read this guide on how to avoid probate.